laminas/laminas-feed/doc/book/zend.feed.security.md

 needs to be given to securing, validating and filtering that data.
 Similar to data input to our application by users, data coming from *RSS* and Atom feeds should also be considered unsafe and potentially dangerous, as it allows the delivery of *HTML* and *xHTML* [1].
-Because data validation and filtration is out of `Zend\Feed`'s scope, this task is left for implementation by the developer, by using libraries such as `Zend\Escaper` for escaping and [HTMLPurifier](http://www.htmlpurifier.org/) for validating and filtering feed data.
+Because data validation and filtration is out of `Laminas\Feed`'s scope, this task is left for implementation by the developer, by using libraries such as `Laminas\Escaper` for escaping and [HTMLPurifier](http://www.htmlpurifier.org/) for validating and filtering feed data.

 Escaping and filtering of potentially insecure data is highly recommended before outputting it